fluent-ffmpeg/node-fluent-ffmpeg/README.md

 ### Reading video metadata

-You can read metadata from any valid ffmpeg input file with the modules `ffprobe` method.
+You can read metadata from any valid ffmpeg input file with the module's `ffprobe` method.

 ```js
 ffmpeg.ffprobe('/path/to/file.avi', function(err, metadata) {